Harpers Ferry Armory

-The Harpers Ferry Armory, more formally known as the United States Armory and Arsenal at Harpers Ferry, was the second federal armory created by the United States government.
-(The first was the Springfield Armory.)
-It was located in Harpers Ferry, Virginia (since 1863, West Virginia).
+The Harpers Ferry Armory, more formally known as the United States Armory and Arsenal at Harpers Ferry, was the second federal armory created by the United States government; the first was the Springfield Armory.
+It was located in Harpers Ferry, Virginia, which since 1863 has been part of West Virginia.
 It was both an arsenal, manufacturing firearms, and an armory, a storehouse for firearms.
 Along with the Springfield Armory, it was instrumental in the development of machining techniques to make interchangeable parts of precisely the same dimensions.

-The Armory was a long, narrow complex of buildings, located alongside the Baltimore & Ohio Railroad line on a strip of land alongside the Potomac River.
+The Armory was a long, narrow complex of buildings, located alongside the Baltimore and Ohio Railroad line on a strip of land alongside the Potomac River.
 The entrance was close to the center of town, with its train station and hotels, and the bridge, the B & O Railroad Potomac River Crossing.
 At its peak, just before the Civil War, the Armory had 400 employees.
+As of that date, the Armory had manufactured some 600,000 firearms.

-During the Civil War, the Armory was destroyed and its equipment removed; it was not rebuilt.
+During the American Civil War, the Armory was destroyed and its equipment removed; it was not rebuilt.
 The only surviving building is its former fire engine house, known today as John Brown's Fort.
 As of 2021, it is not in its original location.

 The national armory

-In 1794, the United States Congress passed a bill calling "for the erecting and repairing of Arsenals and Magazines".
+In 1794, the U.S. Congress passed a bill calling "for the erecting and repairing of Arsenals and Magazines".
 President George Washington, given wide latitude in carrying out this order, selected Harpers Ferry, then a part of Virginia, for the location of the Harpers Ferry National Armory.
+George Washington believed that an inland location would be more defensible against foreign military attack.
+However, his friends had an interest in the Potomac Company, which influenced his decision to locate the armory.
 In 1796, the United States government purchased a 125 acre parcel of land from the heirs of Robert Harper.
 Subsequently, in 1799, construction began on the national armory.
 Three years later, mass production of military arms commenced.

 The national armory at Harpers Ferry was actually the second national armory.
 The first was the Springfield Armory, constructed in Springfield, Massachusetts in 1794 after Congress approved the bill to create the nation's first national armory.

 Upon its grand opening, the armory's size seemed inadequate for a work force.
 It consisted of only one room, and the workers numbered a mere twenty-five.
 Nevertheless, the armory produced many muskets, rifles, and later pistols for the United States.
 Between 1821–1830 the armory produced 11,855 arms.
 Each decade after that, production declined.
 The building relied on river power to drive the armory's machinery.